-The decision on any such changes will be made by the Sporting Board who may decide to allow any such line-ups to compete but to decide that they will be invisible in terms of the awarding of points or be subject to an additional penalty.
+The decision on the acceptability of any changes will be made by the Sporting Board who may decide not to accept any like-for-like changes or to accept any driver new to the series, or who may decide to allow any such line-ups to compete but to decide that they will be invisible in terms of the awarding of points or be subject to an additional penalty or compromise in terms of the driver pairing (eg, maximum Gold).

-10.3 The Pro-Am category of the British GT Championship is designed for driver pairings consisting of one Bronze driver competing with one non-Bronze driver.
-Therefore, to satisfy the nature of the Championship, only a Bronze driver alone, or a Bronze driver with a driver of another category, may win the British GT Championship overall title.
+10.3 The GT3 and GT4 Pro-Am categories of the British GT Championship are designed for driver pairings consisting of one Bronze driver competing with one non-Bronze driver.
+Therefore, to satisfy the nature of the Championship, only a Bronze driver alone, or a Bronze driver with a driver of another category, may win the British GT Championship overall GT3 or GT4 titles or the Pro-Am titles.

-To ensure that a non-Bronze driver does not win the British GT Championship overall title alone, any professional (Platinum or Gold) drivers classified alone in the Pro-Am category must renounce any points scored without their regular Bronze co-driver in order to equalize their points.
+To ensure that a non-Bronze driver does not win any such titles alone, any professional (Platinum or Gold) drivers classified alone in the Pro-Am categories must renounce any points scored without their regular Bronze co-driver in order to equalize their points.
 Failing this, they will be removed from the final classification.